 In Apple’s OS X Operating System (now called macOS), there is a security feature called Gatekeeper in the System Preferences area to help keep out rogue programs out of your desktop and laptop system.
 To change its status from enabled or disabled, you need to execute below in the Terminal (which is PC’s version of the Command Prompt) the following command.

-Adding ; exit is optional and can be left off if you need to continue use the Terminal.
+Adding ; exit is optional and can be left off if you need to disable Gatekeeper again or continue use the Terminal.